0Gitnick/0Gitnick.github.io/content/post/inception-rejecting-discord-drawio-and-visual-studio.md

 title: "Inception - Rejecting Discord, Draw.io, and Visual Studio"
 date: 2020-03-30
 tags: ["computing", "free software", "SIUe"]
+summary: "This is my free software story.
+In the spring of 2018, I took software engineering at [SIUe](https://www.siue.edu).
+Software engineering is a junior level CS course.
+In my view, it serves as preparation for the more demanding two semester development effort that is the senior project.
+I'll call the professor, \"Professor X\" to preserve anonymity."
 draft: false
 ---
 ## Background